On colorings of hypergraphs embeddable in $\mathbb{R}^d$: XL(k,d) is unbounded when 2<=k<=d and d>=3

-Now, suppose that $A$ and $B$ are interlacing.
-Since $|A|+|B|=d+2$, by Radon's lemma \cite{radon_lemma}, we have a partition of $A\cup B$ into disjoint $X$ and $Y$ such that $\conv(X)\cap \conv(Y)\ne \emptyset$.
-By the previous paragraph, $X$ and $Y$ should be interlacing, so without loss of generality, we have $A=X$ and $B=Y$.
-This completes the proof. \end{proof}

-We extend the above interlacing property for general hypergraphs.
-Let $H$ be a hypergraph whose vertex set has a total order $\prec$.
-We say that $H$ is \textit{$l$-interlacing with respect to $\prec$} if there are distinct hyperedges $e_1$ and $e_2$, and vertices $v_1\prec v_2 \prec \cdots \prec v_l$ such that $v_i \in e_1$ when $i$ is odd and $v_i \in e_2$ when $i$ is even.
-Note that $e_1$ and $e_2$ need not be disjoint.
-In the latter condition of Proposition \ref{prop_d+2_moment_intersection_interlacing}, the hypergraph $\{A,B\}$ is $(d+2)$-interlacing with respect to the order given by $\gamma_d$.
+Note that the inclusion $\supseteq$ in (\ref{eqn_embedding_condition}) always holds.
 When a $k$-uniform hypergraph $H$ is geometrically embeddable in $\RR^d$ such that the vertices of $H$ lie on $\gamma_d$ and appear on the curve in the order of $\prec$, we say that $H$ is \textit{embeddable on the moment curve $\gamma_d$ with respect to $\prec$}.
-Note that since a point set on $\gamma_d$ is in general position, (\ref{eqn_embedding_cond_affine_ind}) is always satisfied as long as $k\leq d+1$.
-Furthermore, since the order type of a point set on $\gamma_d$ is completely determined by the order of the points on $\gamma_d$, if $H$ is embeddable on $\gamma_d$ with respect to $\prec$, then any function $\phi: V(H)\to \gamma_d$ which gives the same order $\prec$ of $V(H)$ on $\gamma_d$ satisfies (\ref{eqn_embedding_condition}).
+Note that Condition (\ref{eqn_embedding_cond_affine_ind}) is redundant when we consider embedding on $\gamma_d$ as long as $k\leq d+1$.

+Let $H$ be a hypergraph whose vertex set is equipped with a total order $\prec$.
+We say that $H$ is \textit{$l$-interlacing with respect to $\prec$} if there are distinct hyperedges $e_1$ and $e_2$ satisfying that Note that here $e_1$ and $e_2$ need not be disjoint.